PeterBengtson/Ooloi-docs/ADRs/0035-Remembered-Alterations.md

 - Contemporary notation with extensive accidentals
 - Cross-octave interactions
 - Grace notes and their participation in the memory system

-### Problem Statement

-Accidental rendering depends on the state of previously encountered pitches.
-The rules for remembered alterations apply to the musical timeline, not to visual layout.
-In an instrument with multiple staves and voices, the sequence in which pitches appear rhythmically is not the same as the sequence implied by staff order or voice structure.

-The core problem is therefore:

-* to define a representation of "remembered accidental state" at each temporal point,
-* to determine how that state evolves when a new pitch is encountered, and
-* to apply these rules consistently across all staves and voices of an instrument, independent of layout.

-This requires a model in which the musical time-order of pitches is explicit, and in which all pitches belonging to the same instrument contribute to a single accidental-memory state.

 Ooloi's key signature system ([ADR-0034](0034-Key-Signature-Architecture.md)) provides the **baseline** of which accidentals are "normal" for a given context.
 The remembered alterations system determines when that baseline has been **overridden** by explicit accidentals in the music, and when those overrides should be made explicit in the notation.